Fairmount Park Family Handbook

-- Students arriving after 7:55 will need to enter through the main doors on Findlay and check in at the office.
+- Students arriving after 8:00 will need to enter through the main doors on Findlay.
+Students will ring the buzzer and a staff member will walk out to open the doors for them.
 The Findlay doors will be locked in the morning for security reasons.
-All adults and children arriving to school prior to 7:55 should enter through the playfield or blacktop as the Findlay doors will not be accessible until 7:55.
+All adults and children arriving to school prior to 8:00 should enter through the playfield or blacktop as the Findlay doors will not be accessible until 8:00

 - The courtyard and back gates will be locked once school begins.

-- Contact Ms. Breidenbach or Mr. Donovan if your child has an injury that requires the uses of crutches or a wheelchair.
+- Contact the office staff if your child has an injury that requires the uses of crutches or a wheelchair.
 We will develop an alternate plan for your child.

 - Bus students will walk to the bus loading area and remain inside the fence until the buses arrive for loading.
 Adult staff will be present to support bus loading.
 Please make sure your child has the bus number committed to memory before the first day of school.